haianweifeng/react-customize-data-table/docs/demo/tree-expandable.md

     name: 'John Brown sr.',
     age: 60,
     address: 'New York No. 1 Lake Park',
+    description:
+      'My name is John Brown sr., I am 60 years old, living in New York No. 1 Lake Park.',
     children: [
       {
         key: 11,
         name: 'John Brown',
         age: 42,
         address: 'New York No. 2 Lake Park',
-      },
+        description:
+          'My name is John Brown, I am 42 years old, living in New York No. 2 Lake Park.', },
       {
         key: 12,
         name: 'John Brown jr.',
         age: 30,
         address: 'New York No. 3 Lake Park',
+        description:
+          'My name is John Brown jr., I am 30 years old, living in New York No. 3 Lake Park.',
         children: [
           {
             key: 121,
             name: 'Jimmy Brown',
             age: 16,
             address: 'New York No. 3 Lake Park',
-          },
+            description:
+              'My name is Jimmy Brown, I am 16 years old, living in New York No. 3 Lake Park.', },
         ],
       },